RichardWatts/realMRI/PhysicsImaging.rst

   **Fourier Transforms**

   Time and frequency are related properties.
-If we see waves crashing on the beach every two seconds, then the frequency of that wave is 1/2s = 0.5 Hz.
+If we see waves crashing on the beach every two seconds, then the frequency of that wave is 1/2 s = 0.5 Hz.
 Musical instruments such as a guitar string do not just generate a single frequency of sound – if they did, their sound would be uninteresting, and every instrument would sound the same.
 The richness of musical instruments comes from the additional frequencies (harmonics) accompanying the main (fundamental) frequency.

   If we record the sound from an instrument using a microphone, we can see directly the rapidly oscillating pressure wave that we know as sound.
 As with MRI, the microphone and analog to digital converter (ADC) record a signal as a function of time.
 The Fourier transform is a mathematical manipulation that converts a signal as a function of time into a frequency spectrum (signal as a function of frequency).
 Looking at the frequency spectrum of a guitar string, we can see that the frequency spectrum contains several harmonics, but that the frequencies are related, all being multiples of a single fundamental frequency.